Mission Statement: Establish Peace, Fairness and Justice

 God has told us that all Prophets of God were primarily sent to establish peace, fairness, and socio-economic justice.

 In March 2001, Justice for All became a registered non-profit in the state of Illinois.

 Justice for All has worked to address the rising trend of Islamophobia around the world which impacts us directly as Muslim Americans, and also leads to harmful policies and persecutions abroad, becoming both a cause and a reaction to mass displacement.

 In past years, Justice for All has also addressed mass persecution in Central African Republic and mass displacement in Mali.
 In addition to its focus on Burma, JFA has also been working behind the scenes to confront the rising tide of xenophobia targeting minority populations.
-We also officially launched our Save Uighur Campaign the mass incarceration of the Uighur and other Turkic people by China.
+We also officially launched our Save Uyghur Campaign the mass incarceration of the Uyghur and other Turkic people by China.

 During 2017 we began to develop a more regular response to women’s concerns, especially through gathering and sharing the testimonies of Rohingya women survivors of mass rape.
 We organized panels at the Status of Women (CSW) conferences in 2015 and 2016 and conducted numerous visits to the Women’s Caucus members in Congress.